 Gaining “Checkbook Control” is Quick & Easy

-The process is done in six easy steps process, which we have broken down for your benefit.
+We can complete the process in six easy steps, which we have broken down for your benefit.

-So the first step is when a Self-Directed IRA account is established.
-This occurs with an IRS approved and FDIC backed passive custodian.
+A Self-Directed IRA account is established with an IRS approved and FDIC backed passive custodian.

-Next, the retirement funds get transferred.
+Next, the retirement the passive custodians transfers your funds.
 These go to the new Self-Directed IRA account – tax-free!

-At the direction of the IRA owner, the passive custodian invests the IRA funds into the newly formed IRA LLC.
-You can use one or more of the IRAs to fund the IRA.
+At the direction of the IRA owner, the passive custodian invests the IRA funds into the new IRA LLC.
+You can use one or more of the IRAs to fund the account.
 This includes Traditional, Roth, and SEP IRAs.

 The LLC makes an investment using IRA funds and all income and gains generally flow back to the LLC tax-free!